 Agency, human-environment relations, environmental and climate change, religious influence on the self and society, Manchester School of Anthropology

 Oceania and especially the Kingdom of Tonga

-Research in the Kingdom of Tonga for Ph.D. dissertation on the consequences of Tropical Cyclone Gita in the area of Nuku’alofa/Kingdom of Tonga
+Research in the Kingdom of Tonga for Ph.D. dissertation on the results of TC Gita in Nuku'alofa/Kingdom of Tonga

 Research in the Kingdom of Tonga for Master-Thesis on the agency of young Tongans

 Research in Göttingen/Germany with missionaries of the LDS on their perception of the environment

 Exploratory research in the Kingdom of Tonga for Master studies